KarmaYama/cleansh/cleansh/COMMANDS.md

 ### Sanitizing File Content

-Instead of piping, you can also provide `cleansh` with a file path.
+Instead of piping, you can also provide `CleanSH` with a file path.

 **Scenario:** You have an existing log file, `application.log`, that might contain sensitive data, and you want to create a sanitized version.